barend-erasmus/github-blog/README.md

 Once you've setuped the database, you'll need to change some configuration in the `config.json` file which can be found under the `src` directory.

 * Database

+    This section defines your database details such as type, username, password and host.

     ```
     "database": {
         "host": "127.0.0.1",